-If you’re looking to buy or build a new gaming PC, one of the most important questions to ask is, “What graphics card do I need?”
-It can be a tough choice, with not only various manufacturers to pick from but also various versions of each individual graphics card.
-How do you upgrade your video card if you’re not even sure which one you should buy?
+If you're looking to buy or build a new gaming PC, then the choice of graphics card is an important one.
+It can be a tough one to make, too, with not only various manufacturers to pick from but also various versions of each individual graphics card.
+How do you upgrade your video card if you're not even sure which one you should buy?

 Choosing a graphics card is all about learning to read the numbers and determining what's important.
 Do you need more VRAM or more graphics processing unit (GPU) cores?
 How important is cooling?
 What about power draw?
 These are all the questions we'll answer (and more) as we break down how to find a GPU that's right for you.

 When it comes to buying a new graphics card, the two main choices are AMD and Nvidia.
 These two industry giants have the most powerful cards, and even their budget offerings are designed with gaming at HD resolutions in mind.
 Intel is mostly known for its integrated or onboard GPUs.
 Bundled along with its processors, those aren’t really designed for gaming in quite the same way.
 They can do it, but they’re best suited to independent games and older titles.

 However, this may soon change, as Intel is set to launch its discrete Intel Arc graphics cards later this year.
 Starting with laptop solutions, Intel will eventually enter the do-it-yourself (DIY) PC market and offer desktop